opencompl/mlir-fuzz/README.md

   - `./utils/build.sh`

 ## Running
+First create the generation dir: `mkdir generated`.

-`./build/bin/mlir-enumerate dialects/arith.irdl -o generated` will run the enumerator with the `arith` dialect, and generate the programs in the `generated` folder.
+`./build/bin/mlir-enumerate dialects/arith.mlir -o generated` will run the enumerator with the `arith` dialect, and generate the programs in the `generated` folder.